MustafaArikan/MustafaArikan.github.io/index.md

-Hi, this is a *blog* I started to keep track of interesting algorithms and other ideas.
+Hi, this is a *blog* I started to keep track of interesting algorithms and other ideas (but mostly snippets for reuse).

 ## First entry